 Redgrave spent much of his life in the company of his longtime lover, Bob Michell, who lived in a nearby house and was like a beloved “uncle” to the Redgrave children.
-Michell, also married a woman, and he named one of his children Michael, after Redgrave.
+Michell, also married a woman and named one of his children Michael, after Redgrave.

 Redgrave realized that he was gay, or at least bisexual, while studying at Cambridge University.
 It was there that he began a series of affairs with other guys.
-Barely a year into his marriage to Kempton, Redgrave had a passionate affair with playwright/composer/actor Noël Coward.
-Years later, Coward told Kempton that he had never wished to hurt her, but he’d been unable to resist Redgrave because he was so totally charming.
-Kempton: “I couldn’t help but agree with him.”
+Barely a year into his marriage to Kempson, Redgrave had a passionate affair with playwright/composer/actor Noël Coward.
+Years later, Coward told Kempson that he had never wished to hurt her, but he’d been unable to resist Redgrave because he was so totally charming.
+Kempson replied: “I couldn’t help but agree with him”.

-Redgrave had an impressive film career that included Alfred Hitchcock’s The Lady Vanishes (1938).
+Redgrave had an impressive film career that included Alfred Hitchcock‘s The Lady Vanishes (1938).
 His first American film role was opposite Rosalind Russell in Mourning Becomes Electra (1947), bringing Redgrave an Academy Award nomination for Best Actor.
-He starred in The Browning Version, based on gay writer Sir Terrence Rattigan‘s play of the same name; The Importance Of Being Earnest (1952), 1984 (1956), The Quiet American (1958), and Time Without Pity (1957), for which he was nominated for a BAFTA Award.
-My favorite of his film performances is as the schizophrenic ventriloquist in Dead Of Night (1945).
+He starred in The Browning Version, based on gay writer Sir Terrence Rattigan‘s play of the same name; The Importance Of Being Earnest (1952) by another noted gay writer, 1984 (1956), The Quiet American (1958), and Time Without Pity (1957), for which he was nominated for a BAFTA Award.
+My favorite of his film performances is as the schizophrenic ventriloquist in Dead Of Night (1945) where he is riveting.

 Always a heavy drinker, at the very apex of his career Redgrave began to have trouble remembering lines.
 But it turned out that it wasn’t the booze; Redgrave was diagnosed with Parkinson’s disease and was no longer able to learn new roles.